TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/faq.md

 ### What is Packet Broker and what does it have to do with migrating to {{% tts %}}?

-Packet Broker is a neutral and open LoRaWAN packet broker developed by The Things Industries.
-Packet Broker adopts the Passive Roaming specifications, as defined by the LoRa Alliance, so it can be used to exchange traffic with other LoRaWAN networks to share coverage and improve the overall network performance.
+[Packet Broker](https://packetbroker.net) is a neutral and open LoRaWAN packet broker developed by The Things Industries.
+Packet Broker adopts the Passive Roaming specifications, as defined by the LoRa Alliance, so it can be used to exchange traffic with other LoRaWAN networks to share coverage and improve overall network performance.

-> See [Packet Broker documentation]({{< ref "/getting-started/packet-broker" >}}) for detailed info.
+> See {{% tts %}} [Packet Broker documentation]({{< ref "/getting-started/packet-broker" >}}) for detailed info about connecting {{% tts %}} to Packet Broker.

-The Things Network {{% ttnv2 %}}, {{% tts %}} Community Edition and {{% tts %}} Cloud are connected to Packet Broker by default. {{% tts %}} Open Source and {{% tts %}} Enterprise can also be [connected]({{< ref "/getting-started/packet-broker/connect" >}}) to Packet Broker.
-Then, for certain scenarios, traffic can be exchanged between these networks.
+{{% ttnv2 %}}, {{% tts %}} Community Edition and {{% tts %}} Cloud are connected to Packet Broker by default. {{% tts %}} Open Source and {{% tts %}} Enterprise can also be [connected]({{< ref "/getting-started/packet-broker/connect" >}}) to Packet Broker.
+Traffic is then automatically exchanged between these networks.
 See [default Packet Broker routing tables]({{< ref "/reference/pb-routing" >}}).

-> For example, this means that you can migrate an end device from The Things Network V2 to {{% tts %}} Community Edition without immediately (or previously) having to migrate your gateway, because both of these deployments are connected to Packet Broker by default.
+For example, this means that you can migrate an end device from The Things Network V2 to {{% tts %}} Community Edition without immediately (or previously) having to migrate your gateway, because both of these deployments are connected to Packet Broker by default.
 However, there are certain requirements that need to be fulfilled in order for Packet Broker to route traffic from and to these devices properly and timely.
 [Read more about DevAddr and RX1 Delay requirements]({{< ref "/getting-started/migrating/migrating-from-v2/packet-broker-requirements" >}}).

 ### I tried migrating my The Things Indoor Gateway (TTIG) to {{% tts %}}, but the Console shows status `Disconnected`.
 Does {{% tts %}} support connecting TTIGs?